California Premises Liability Attorneys

 We have almost two decades of experience helping injury victims get just compensation for their losses.
 We have experience with claims of all shapes and sizes, from slip and fall accidents to multi-million dollar lawsuits, and we know how to get the positive outcomes our clients need to move on after an injury.

 Our team of committed legal professionals is second to none.
-We have a group of passionate, dedicated attorneys with varied backgrounds, from a former Missouri State Senator to a former St. Louis Circuit Court Judge.
+We have a group of passionate, dedicated attorneys with varied backgrounds, including a former Missouri State Senator.
 Their differing perspectives give us an edge over our competitors when crafting strategies for our clients both in and out of the courtroom.

 We charge no fees upfront.
 We know quality legal help is expensive, which is why we operate on contingency.
 We take payment for our services as a percentage of any settlement or award we obtain for you.
 If we aren’t successful in getting you some form of compensation, we don’t get paid.